ubisys/iotivity/README-ubisys.txt

 ubisys(R) Smart Facility(TM) Adapter for IoTivity
-Copyright(C) 2016 ubisys technoligies GmbH, Düsseldorf, Germany.
+Copyright(C) 2016 ubisys technoligies GmbH, DÃ¼sseldorf, Germany.
 All rights reserved.

 Project "Morpheus" provides a piece of software that acts as an adapter between the ubisys Smart Facility Service and the Open Connectivity Foundation's IoTivity project,